Maratyszcza/PeachPy/README.rst

 PeachPy is a Python framework for writing high-performance assembly kernels.
 PeachPy is developed to simplify writing optimized assembly kernels while preserving all optimization opportunities of traditional assembly.
 Some PeachPy features:

-  - Universal assembly syntax for Windows, Unix, and Golang assembly
+  - Universal assembly syntax for Windows, Unix, and Golang assembly.

-  - Python-based metaprogramming and code-generation
-  - Automatic register allocation
+      - PeachPy can directly generate ELF and Mach-O object files and assembly listings for Golang toolchain

-  - Automatic adaption of function to different calling conventions and ABIs (e.g. functions for Microsoft x64 ABI and System V x86-64 ABI can be generated from the same source)
+  - Automatic adaption of function to different calling conventions and ABIs.

-  - Tracking of instruction extensions used in the function.
+      - Functions for different platforms can be generated from the assembly same source
+      - Supports Microsoft x64 ABI, System V x86-64 ABI (Linux and OS X), Linux x32 ABI, Native Client x86-64 SFI ABI, Golang AMD64 ABI, Golang AMD64p32 ABI

+  - Automatic register allocation.

+      - PeachPy is flexible and lets mix auto-allocated and hardcoded registers in the same code.

+  - x86-64 instructions up to AVX2 and SHA

+      - Including 3dnow!+, XOP, FMA3, FMA4, TBM and BMI2.
+      - Excluding x87 FPU and most system instructions.
+      - Rigorously tested with `auto-generated tests <https://github.com/Maratyszcza/PeachPy/tree/master/test/x86_64/encoding>`_ to produce the same opcodes as binutils.

+  - Python-based metaprogramming and code-generation.
   - Multiplexing of multiple instruction streams (helpful for software pipelining).
-  - Compatible with Python 2, Python 3 and PyPy.
+  - Python 2, Python 3 and PyPy compatible.

 Installation
 ------------

-PeachPy is actively developed, and thus there are presently no stable releases.
+PeachPy is actively developed, and thus there are presently no stable releases of 0.2 branch.
 We recommend that you use the `master` version:

 .. code-block:: bash